Creatine Kinase (CK) or CPK , Total Plus Isoenzymes Test

-MB increases have been reported with entities that cause damage to the myocardium, such as myocarditis, some instances of cardiomyopathy, and with extensive rhabdomyolysis, Duchenne muscular dystrophy, malignant hyperthermia, polymyositis, dermatomyositis, mixed connective tissue disease, myoglobinemia, Rocky Mountain spotted fever, Reye syndrome, and rarely in rheumatoid arthritis with high titer RF.2 CK-MB does not generally abruptly rise and fall in such nonacute MI settings, as it does in acute myocardial infarct (AMI).
+MB increases have been reported with entities that cause damage to the myocardium, such as myocarditis and some cardiomyopathy.
+With extensive rhabdomyolysis, Duchenne muscular dystrophy, malignant hyperthermia, polymyositis, dermatomyositis, mixed connective tissue disease, Rocky Mountain spotted fever, and Reye syndrome.
+Rarely in rheumatoid arthritis with high titer RF., 2 CK-MB does not generally abruptly rise and fall in nonacute MI settings as in acute myocardial infarct (AMI).

-- BB is rarely present.
-BB has been described as a marker for adenocarcinoma of the prostate, breast, ovary, colon, adenocarcinomas of gastrointestinal tract, and for small cell anaplastic carcinoma of lung.
-BB has been reported with severe shock and/or hypothermia, infarction of bowel,3 brain injury, stroke, as a genetic marker in some families with malignant pyrexia, and with MB in alcoholic myopathy.
+- BB has been described as a marker for adenocarcinoma of the prostate, breast, ovary, colon, adenocarcinomas and gastrointestinal tract, and ic carcinoma of lung.
+BB has been reported with severe shock and hypothermia, infarction of the bowel, three brain injuries, stroke as a genetic marker in some families with malignant pyrexia, and MB in alcoholic myopathy. • BB is rarely present.

-Exercise, intramuscular injections, myxedema, grand mal seizures, prior trauma or surgery, and acute MI very early or late lead to the combination of increased total CK but usually normal CK-MB.
+A single CK isoenzyme examination may be misleading.
+Exercise, intramuscular injections, myxedema, grand mal seizures, prior trauma or surgery, and acute MI very early or late lead to increased total CK but usually typical CK-MB.
 Increased CK-MB has been described in marathon runners without MI.
-CK isoenzyme analysis is not usually practical when the total CK is very low, although, in elderly people with low muscle mass, the use of sensitive mass concentration assays may be useful.
-A single CK isoenzyme examination may be misleading.
+CK isoenzyme analysis is not typically practical when the total CK is very low.
+However, in older adults with low muscle mass, sensitive mass concentration assays may be helpful.

-In many cases, doctors recommend a CPK test in case of emergency such as when you're having severe chest pains.
-A CPK test is a quick way to detect heart attacks, heart injury, issues with the heart muscle, and other similar problems.
+Doctors often recommend a CPK test in an emergency, such as when you're having severe chest pains.
+A CPK test is a quick way to detect heart attacks, heart injuries, issues with the heart muscle, and other similar problems.

 At the same time, CPK is also found in skeletal muscle.
 If too much of a specific CPK isoenzyme is found in your body, this could indicate a disease affecting your muscles.
-For example, dermatomyositis is a type of disease that affects mostly your skin and muscles.
+For example, dermatomyositis is a disease mainly affecting your skin and muscles.

-Elevated CPK levels might also indicate polymyositis which is a condition that gradually weakens the muscles in your body.
-Some health issues also cause frequent muscle contractions and the only way to confirm a diagnosis is through a CPK test.
+Elevated CPK levels might also indicate polymyositis, a condition that gradually weakens the muscles in your body.
+Some health issues also cause frequent muscle contractions; the only way to confirm a diagnosis is through a CPK test.

 If you have heart, muscle, or lung symptoms that bother your daily life, a CPK test is highly recommended.
-In some cases, you might not have symptoms at all, but this test can help discover silent ailments before they get too serious.
+In some cases, you might not have symptoms, but this test can help discover silent ailments before they get too serious.

 What To Do if CPK Levels Are High?